 - 5% (2 of 40) Intake Coordinator

 If anything, it is surprising that only 65% hire a CPA, 52.5% an attorney, etc. I would have thought the percentages would be higher.
-Especially when it comes to marketing, my view is that investment there, say, in web design, social media, etc., could change a practice’s growth trajectory.
+Especially when it comes to marketing.
+My view is that a wise investment in branding, say, in web design, social media, etc., could change a practice’s growth trajectory.
 Why not then put money there?
 See these posts for more on these subjects:

 - Assembling your team of practice advisors

 - Building your practice infrastructure: Tech, legal, and financial structure

 - Developing a practice website